Take The First Step Now

 What If Your Loved One Rejects You?

 If they decline your assistance, there is nothing you can do.
-However, one method to assist someone who rejects drug abuse treatment is to understand their addiction and then look for tools to persuade them to alter their ways.
+One way to help someone who refuses drug abuse treatment is to understand their addiction.
+Then, find ways to encourage them to change.

 Alternatively, to challenge them, provide them reasons to see a physician.
-A medical expert may persuade a loved one or acquaintance to get treatment for their addiction more effectively than a relative or friend.
+A medical expert can convince a loved one or friend to seek help for their addiction better than a family member.

 Your Path to Freedom Begins Today